 How to Have a Hygge Weekend

-Once in a while, plan a weekend where you shut out those little annoyances and have a weekend that’s slower, more relaxing, more enjoyable, and completely hygge.
+So, once in a while, plan a weekend where you shut out those little annoyances and have a weekend that’s slower, more relaxing, more enjoyable, and completely hygge.

 15 Ideas for Having a Hygge Weekend